 'Pumpkin Patch' Flowering Dogwood was found by nurseryman Don Shadow as a chance seedling.
 The dark pink flowering Dogwood sports a combination of light green (almost yellow) foliage crowned by burgundy new growth.
 What caught his eye in particular was the fall color, which is brilliant orange (hence "Pumpkin Patch"), followed by orange twigs in winter.
 'Pumpkin Patch' has shown some susceptibility to mildew in hot humid weather, but it is still a very rare, cool collector's plant.

 'Greensleeves' Kousa Dogwood has dark green leaves with prominent veins, and is a heavy flowering rapid grower, with excellent red fall color.
 'Greensleeves' is a selection by Polly Wakefield of Milton, Mass.
 A very heavy fruiting Dogwood, and wildlife love the fruit, as do our Labrador Retrievers.

-PRN Preferred: A very heavy bloomer with excellent fall color and fruit.
-Our Production Manager, Daryl Kobesky's favorite Kousa Dogwood.
+PRN Preferred: A very heavy bloomer with excellent fall color and lots of fruit.
+All around great landscape plant.

 Cornus kousa Samaritan® ('Samzam') is a wonderful introduction by Lake County Nursery of Ohio as one of their Biblical Series.
 Samaritan® has creamy white margins on the green leaves.
 Flowers in June are white bracts, but the striking variegated foliage is the eye catcher, especially when it turns pink, burgundy and red in the fall.
 The "Zam" refers to Jim Zampini.